towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 4096 == kPsychUseBeampositionQueryWorkaround
-Tell PTB to always use the workaround for broken beamposition queries in VBL on MS\-Windows, even if the automatic startup test does not detect any problems.
+Tell PTB to always use the workaround for broken beamposition queries in VBL on MS-Windows, even if the automatic startup test does not detect any problems.
 This for rare cases where the test fails to detect broken setups.